Teaching and Learning Prize

 The selection process will have three phases:

-1. Submission of nomination form, with a letter/email of recommendation [by June 28th ]
+1. Submission of the nomination form, with a letter/email of recommendation [by July 11th].

-The committee will be looking for evidence of the nominee’s sustained excellence in teaching/facilitating learning appropriate to students of politics and public administration.
-It will also examine how the nominee champions teaching and learning within the discipline and how the nominee’s teaching and research are integrated.
-The applicant and the nominators may provide evidence of teaching excellence from student evaluations as part of the application/nomination process.
+The committee will be looking for evidence of the nominee’s sustained excellence in teaching and facilitating learning for students of politics and public administration.
+It will examine how the nominee champions teaching and learning within the discipline.
+It will also consider how the nominee’s teaching and research are integrated.

 Selection Criteria

-• Evidence of reflective teaching and learning practice by integrated feedback
+- Evidence of reflective teaching and learning practice by integration of feedback.

-• Envisaged contribution to the scholarship of teaching and learning in the discipline
+- Contribution to the scholarship of teaching and learning in the discipline.

 Nomination

 Individuals may be nominated by colleagues at departmental, school, university, or discipline level.
-Please use the nomination form on page 3.
+Please use the nomination form on page 3 of this document.

 Portfolio Submission

-Nominees will be asked to submit by a portfolio (2500 words maximum) to Philip Murphy (philip.murphy@ucc.ie) by September 16th, 2024.
-That may include;
+Nominees will be asked to submit by a portfolio (2500 words max.) to Philip Murphy (philip.murphy@ucc.ie) by September 19th, 2025.
+Please address the following elements:

-• Overview of teaching responsibilities: modules, levels, and student numbers (500 words max.)
+- Overview of teaching responsibilities; modules, levels, and student numbers (300 words max.).

-• Reflective statement on teaching: goals, objectives, experiences and professional development (1,000 words max.)
+- Reflective statement on teaching; goals, objectives, experiences and professional development (700 words max.).

-• Outline of your: innovation and engaging practice in teaching and assessment, contribution to the curriculum and to pedagogical development in the discipline, collection and integration of student feedback, and envisaged contribution to the scholarship of teaching and learning in the discipline (1,000 words max.)
+- Outline of your; innovation and engaging practice in teaching and assessment, contribution to the curriculum and to pedagogical development in the discipline, collection and integration of student feedback, and contribution to the scholarship of teaching and learning in the discipline (1,500 words max.).

-• Appendix: a structured and selective sample of relevant class material; e.g., on module syllabus, content, and assessment
+- Appendix; A structured and selective sample of relevant class material: e.g., module content, module assessment, and module feedback (8 pages max).

 Presentation of award